nashishere/react-todo/README.md

 # react-todo
-Todo app written by React
+A Sample Todo App written by React